Kingston University is ranked No 1 in London for journalism, publishing and public relations (Guardian University Guide league tables 2020).

 30 credits

-This hands-on module equips students with both the key theory and the core practical skills needed to effectively manage content from raw material to finished print and digital presentation.
-Working in teams students will carry out essential editorial and production tasks to produce a live published product.
-This group publication project enables students to collaborate to demonstrate the team work skills required for timely delivery, and to develop a thorough understanding of work flow and the associated processes.
-It also allows students to show how material gets turned into a market appropriate product ready for stakeholder approval and launch.
-The module as a whole enables students to illustrate how value gets added within the publishing supply chain, and appreciate the content management systems and metadata vital in today's publishing environment.
+This hands-on module gives students the key theory and the core practical skills needed to effectively manage content from raw material to finished print and digital presentation.
+Working in teams, students will carry out essential editorial and production tasks to produce a live published product.
+This group publication project enables students to collaborate to demonstrate the teamwork skills required for timely delivery, and to develop a thorough understanding of workflow and the associated processes.
+It also enables students to show how material gets turned into a market-appropriate product, ready for stakeholder approval and launch.
+The module enables students to illustrate how value gets added within the publishing supply chain, and to appreciate the content management systems and metadata vital in today's publishing environment.

 By working on in-class exercises and assignment projects students will acquire and apply the key skills necessary to operate within a professional publishing context.
 Students will engage with project management, budgeting and costing, briefing, the different types of editing, design and layout, proofreading, and delivery.
 This module enhances employability by allowing students to use industry standard tools and packages, such as HTML, InDesign and Photoshop, and to improve understanding of basic typographic and design principles, the application of typesetting/mark-up skills, and production of publication ready files.
 Practising these hands-on skills will enhance students' understanding of how attention to detail can improve a product, make it the best it can be, and ensure it is presented profitably to its intended market.